teaghan/constitutional-ai-education/README.md

 - Shows how to structure and prepare data for fine-tuning

 ### 2. `run_sft.ipynb`
-- Implements Supervised Fine-Tuning (SFT)
+- Implements Supervised Fine-Tuning (SFT), the first training stage where:
+  - The model learns to generate improved educational responses
+  - Training uses the revised responses from our data generation process
+  - The model begins to align with our educational principles
-- Uses QLoRA for memory-efficient training
+- Uses QLoRA for memory-efficient training, enabling:
+  - Training on consumer GPUs
+  - Preservation of base model knowledge while adding educational expertise
-- Shows how to adapt a base model for educational tasks
+- Shows how to adapt a base model for educational tasks through:
+  - Proper configuration of model parameters
+  - Management of training data
-- Includes detailed explanations of configuration choices
+  - Monitoring of learning progress
+- Serves as the foundation for further refinement in the DPO stage

 ### 3. `run_dpo.ipynb`
-- Implements Direct Preference Optimization (DPO)
+- Implements Direct Preference Optimization (DPO), a second training stage that:
+  - Teaches the model to prefer better teaching responses over less effective ones
+  - Uses pairs of responses (better vs. worse) to learn from comparisons
+  - Reinforces the educational principles established in our constitution
-- Further refines the model using preference learning
+- Further refines the model by learning from preferences:
+  - Original responses serve as examples of what to avoid
+  - Revised responses show what good teaching looks like
+  - The model learns to distinguish effective from ineffective teaching approaches
-- Demonstrates how to maintain model stability during training
+- Demonstrates how to maintain model stability through:
+  - Careful management of reference and training models
+  - Appropriate learning rate and training parameters
+  - Balance between improvement and consistency
-- Includes memory-efficient training techniques
+- Uses memory-efficient techniques to make training accessible on standard hardware

 ## 🛠 Technical Features

-- Uses the Llama 3.2 (1B) model as base
+- Uses the Llama 3.2 (1B) model as the pretrained model to be fine-tuned
 - Implements QLoRA for efficient fine-tuning
 - Employs 4-bit quantization for reduced memory usage
 - Includes optimizations for consumer GPU training